mozilla/github-org-scripts/README.md

 The Makefile contains targets for building and running the docker images.
 Invoke `make` without arguments to see those targets

-### User Search.ipynb
+When started, the docker container will serve notebooks from the `notebooks/` directory.
+Current notebooks include:

+- **`User Search.ipynb`** --
     Given a set of possible GitHub logins, determine if they might have any permissions in various organizations.
 Links are provided for hits, so easy to examine more closely.

     N.B.: Both this script and the GitHub search interface make assumptions.
 It is *your* responsibility to ensure any possible match is a valid match.

 ## Scripts